Graph the solution set of each system of inequalities or indicate that the system has no solution. −2≤x<5

 Verified step by step guidance1

-Step 4: Identify the solution set as the intersection of the two shaded regions: the area above the parabola and the area below the line.
+Step 4: Determine the solution set by finding the intersection of the two regions: the area on or above the parabola and on or below the line.
+This overlapping region satisfies both inequalities simultaneously.

 Verified video answer for a similar problem:This video solution was recommended by our tutors as helpful for the problem above